-Polished concrete is becoming rapidly one of the most widely used uncoated flooring systems.
-With appropriate equipment and experience, concrete applicators and companies are able to polish surfaces, whether new or old and worn, to a high gloss finish that does not require waxes or surface coatings.
+Polished concrete is rapidly becoming one of the most widely used uncoated flooring systems.
+With appropriate equipment and experience, concrete applicators are able to polish surfaces, whether new or old and worn, to a high gloss finish that does not require waxes or surface coatings.

 Compare a polished concrete floor to a wooden panel.
-It’s use can be practical, but if you look for a finer finish, you have to grind and varnish that wood, correct?
+It’s use can be practical, but if you look for a finer finish, you have to grind and varnish that wood.

 The same happens with concrete.
-It has been used for many years, mostly for structures, but also for floors, and it carries some inconveniences that we will talk about later.
+It has been used for many years, mostly for structures, but also for floors, but there are some drawbacks that we will discuss later.

-Polished concrete is obtained by a process of grinding and polishing the surface, to achieve a smooth texture, and far less rough.
+Polished concrete is obtained by a process of grinding and polishing the surface using abrasive pads, to achieve a smooth finish.
 The final step is to seal the floor with a concrete sealer, and here there are two main types:

-Both sealers have different characteristics, at BECOSAN® we use sealers that penetrate into the core of the concrete and seal the concrete pores, preventing wear of the same sealer on the surface, which loses its effectiveness with surface abrasion.
+Both sealants have different characteristics, at BECOSAN® we use sealers that penetrate into the core of the concrete and seal the concrete pores, this is more effective than surface sealers which lose their effectiveness through surface abrasion.

-In general, when we talk about polished concrete the following characteristics arise:
+In general, polished concrete delivers the following features: